statgen/colocus-ui-vue3/README.md

 - A Pinia store, QCStore, for plot data and operation
 - A plot component, <VegaPlotContainer>, one for each plot rendered on the page
 - VegaPlotConfig, a js file containing macro info for instantiating plots
-- qcMakePlotRecords, a composable providing a function for building the data set required by the first plot
+- qcMake*, a set of composables providing data processing functions for building the data sets required by the plots.
+Some of the simpler data sets are generated within the QCStore.

 ### QC page
 This view contains the overall page structure, including the templates for all the plots (so far just the one).
-There are two rows:
+The first two rows:
 - page header and description
-- <QCPanel> component, with controls to set h4 and r2, and to select study
+- <QCPanel> component, with controls to set h4 and r2, and to select study.
+This will move to a sidebar like the filter panel later on.

 These are then followed by the plots, each an instance of <VegaPlotContainer>.
 That component accepts two props:
 - a controlSet, following conventions established elsewhere in the app, which has some macro settings for each plot
 - a vega spec, the details of each plot, including the data In our app, the vega spec is a JS object, not a JSON blob, which simplifies dynamically updating things like the data set for the plot, and other settings.

 The page's only action, in the onMounted hook, is to tell the qcStore to load the plot data from the back end, then flip the flag that triggers plot generation.

 ### qcStore
 The Pinia store for this portion of Colocus is responsible for fetching data from the API, and generating data subsets for the different plots.
 It has state variables for those data elements, plus variables for the UI elements controlling the plot displays (h4, r2, and omics study).
 It has three primary actions:
-- loadQCData: fetches overall data set data from the backend and generates subsets for the plots
+- loadQCData: fetches fundamental data sets from the backend and generates subsets for the plots
-- makeColocClassPlotRecords: regenerates plot data when needed (on initial load and when UI changes)
+- makeRecordsForAllPlots: regenerates plot data when needed (on initial load and when UI changes)
 - updateQCStoreKey: updates state variables when UI controls change due to user interaction

 There are also several internal functions (getColocDataForStudy, getQTLStudies) used for data processing.